ssoheecho/data-structures/week_01/README.md

 ******************

-For this assignment, I decided to put all of the pages into an array
+For this assignment, I decided to put all of the pages into an array:
 ```javascript
 var urls = [
     "https://parsons.nyc/aa/m01.html",